Before you become a certified coach, you might be wondering what the time investment of a coach training program entails.

-Phase 1 of the program can be completed in about 7-8 months, by the end of which you’ll have earned the designation of Certified Professional Coach (CPC) and Energy Leadership Index Master Practitioner (ELI-MP).
+Phase 1 of the program can be completed in about 7-8 months, by the end of which you’ll have earned the designation of Certified Professional Coach (CPC) and Energy Leadership™ Index Master Practitioner (ELI-MP).
 While you’ll need to complete all of Phase I to become certified, after Module I, you’ll have enough skills to start accepting paying coaching clients or to initiate positive, sustainable shifts in your current work environment.

 Phase 2 can be completed in about 3-4 months.
-At the end of this phase, you’ll have earned your COR.E Dynamics Specialist designation.
+At the end of this phase, you’ll have earned your COR.E Dynamics™ Specialist designation.

 In the end, completing a professional coach training and certification program is all about recognizing a desire within you and then empowering yourself to turn that desire into action.
 Accept that you are the one in control of your own life.

-With passionate, powerful, and consistent action, you CAN live the life you dream of, regardless of the real (and perceived) time constraints that might be holding you back.
+With passionate, powerful, and consistent action, you CAN live the life you dream of, regardless of the (real and perceived) time constraints that may be holding you back.

 Still on the fence about coach training with iPEC, and whether it can really help you get where you want to go?